moq-wg/moq-transport/draft-ietf-moq-transport.md

 [WebTransport].
 Both provide streams and datagrams with similar semantics (see {{?I-D.ietf-webtrans-overview, Section 4}}); thus, the main difference lies in how the servers are identified and how the connection is established.
-When using QUIC, QUIC datagrams MUST be supported via the [QUIC-DATAGRAM] extension, which is already a requirement for WebTransport over HTTP/3.
+When using QUIC, datagrams MUST be supported via the [QUIC-DATAGRAM] extension, which is already a requirement for WebTransport over HTTP/3.